 Translation: If you want to share some avocado then be sure to properly prepare it and serve small portions.

-Nonetheless, too much guacamole can certainly make your dog gain unwanted weight.
-So, regularly providing your best buddy with too much of this fruit is a bad idea.
+Nonetheless, too much guacamole can make your dog gain unwanted weight.

 Make no mistake about it:

 It is a bad idea to regularly provide your buddy with a bunch of this fruit.

 You can feed avocado to your dog despite the rumors.